Skip to content

 df_predict.to_csv("splink_predictions.csv", overwrite=True)

-Creating a SplinkDataFrame¶
+Creating a SplinkDataFrame

-Aside from these you can create a SplinkDataFrame for any table in your database.
+You can create a SplinkDataFrame for any table in your database.
 You will need to already have a linker to manage interactions with the database:

 import pandas as pd